glassb/peer-energy-market/README.md

 - **Timestep Duration:** 4 hours
 - **Optimization Solver:** SciPy [Optimize](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html).

-**Note:** A detailed table of values used for all voltage, power, and DER constraints can be accessed on request.
+**Note:** A detailed table of values used for all line characteristics, voltage, power, and DER constraints can be accessed on request.

 ## File Structure
 - **code.py** : Is a standalone script that optimizes power injection of four nodes over four timesteps.